Kidsunbo/PropertyClass/README.md

 this is just a test and a try for property in C++.

-Their is no `get` and `set` function with member variable in C++.
-So it's a try to wrapper the member variable to provide similar function.
+There are no `get` and `set` functions with the fields in C++.
+So this project is a try to wrapper the member variable to provide the similar function.